The Darlings: Charlene Darling

 Briscoe's only daughter, Charlene (Maggie Peterson) is an attractive but naïve young, blonde woman who often causes trouble for Sheriff Taylor and his family with her flirtatious behavior and her belief in mountain lore.
 She is also the original object of desire for Ernest T. Bass.
-She loves her husband, "Dud", but divorced him in a covert mountain ceremony, because he looked at another woman.
+She loves her husband, "Dud", but divorced him in a covert mountain ceremony because he looked at another woman.
 In that ceremony, she is also betrothed to Sheriff Taylor in which Andy unknowingly took part.
 The betrothal is later halted through the efforts of Deputy Fife's research into the customs of mountain marriage protocol, through an elaborate staging of a horse and rider passing by the couple.
 Charlene later has a baby daughter named "Andelina", whom she tried to betroth to Andy's son Opie, as was customary in her family.
 She occasionally sang when her father and brothers played music.

 The Darling Boys

-Briscoe's four sons, played by the bluegrass group The Dillards, almost never spoke, except when singing in the band.
-They had a lifeless appearance but were very talented musicians.
-The names of the boys were somewhat contradictory from episode to episode: The original script of "Mountain Wedding" listed their names as Oether (pronounced Othor), Jebbin, Ward, and Frankie (although only Oether and Jebbin were ever used onscreen), but in a later episode, Andy refers to them as Mitch, Dean, Rodney, and Doug—the real first names of the members of The Dillards.
+The bluegrass group The Dillards portrayed Briscoe's four sons.
+They almost never spoke and had a lifeless appearance.
+The names of the boys were contradictory from episode to episode: The original script of "Mountain Wedding" listed their names as Oether (pronounced Othor), Jebbin, Ward, and Frankie (although only Oether and Jebbin were ever used onscreen), but in a later episode, Andy refers to them as Mitch, Dean, Rodney, and Doug—the real first names of the members of The Dillards.
 However, they are generally referred to simply as "the boys", collectively.
 They were characterized by their silent, emotionless presence, and by their instrumentation in the family band: banjo (Doug Dillard), guitar (Rodney Dillard), mandolin (Dean Webb), and bass (Mitch Jayne).
 When they played, one usually sang lead and the others provided harmonies, while their father played rhythm on the jug.

 In a running gag, Andy addresses them, and they return only a blank stare.
 Thus greeted in "Mountain Wedding", Andy remarked to Briscoe, "The boys are talkative today."
 Completely missing the irony, Briscoe admitted "They all keyed up" (over Ernest T. Bass's antics).
 Another time was when Charlene had a baby (Andelina) and Andy said, "You boys must be proud to be uncles."
 They did not respond.
 Briscoe answered, "They all choked up."
 A rare and funny line spoken by Dud was the suggestion "Hey, how 'bout playing 'Never Hit Your Gramma with a Great Big Stick'?" just before Charlene says, "Nah, Dud.
 That'n makes me cry."
-The only other lines ever spoken by the Darling boys occur in the jail scene of the episode "The Darlings Are Coming".
+The only lines spoken by the Darling boys occur in the jail scene of the episode "The Darlings Are Coming".
 Mitch can be heard to say, "About to pop."
 Another line was spoken by Doug.
-He could be heard saying, "Great beans Aunt Bee trademark was that Mitch Jayne's character always had a pipe in his mouth.
+He could be heard saying, "Great beans, Aunt Bee."
+Mitch Jayne's character always had a pipe in his mouth.